elfassy/simple_dragonfly_preview/README.md

 [![Code Climate](https://codeclimate.com/github/elfassy/simple_dragonfly_preview.png)](https://codeclimate.com/github/elfassy/simple_dragonfly_preview)

 Easily add an image with preview to your forms.
 This will make your forms submit faster and allow the user to get feedback on how the image will look like.
+Oh, and you can skip the `multipart` attribute in your forms!

 ## Installation